Inclusive Service Program, Legislative Add on

 Short Description

 El Valor Corporation provides essential inclusive services to children ages birth to five, adults with intellectual disabilities, and their families.
 Individuals served by El Valor are largely low-income minority members of the community, many of whom are Spanish speaking only.
 To meet the needs of the community, El Valor ensures all programming and resources are available in both English and Spanish.
 Funding requested is to support the evolving needs of the Spanish speaking low-income individuals and families served by El Valor.
 El Valor will utilize funding to rent two accessible vehicles on five separate occasions to take the adults with disabilities on recreational trips.
 These trips include two separate weeklong trips to an accessible camp in Minnesota, advocacy trips to Springfield, and Special Olympics.
 The Agency has older vehicles that cannot make these trips limiting the opportunities for the adults to engage in meaningful recreational activities.
 These trips will include additional adults with behavioral and accessibility needs.
 Funds will be spread between accessible rental spaces, added staffing to support behaviors, and the needs of low-income adults on the trip who otherwise would not be able to attend.
 El Valor will increase the availability of mental health supports and resources sessions to participants.
 This will be done by having a mental health consultant to support El Valor’s children, adults with disabilities, employees, and families.
 Outreach coordinator will be available to contact families at various events in the community.
 These events will allow El Valor to reach substantially more families in need of programming and increase Spanish language access to those at these events.
 The outreach coordinator will host regular resource sessions and support groups in English and Spanish to expand services in the community.
 Providers such as El Valor, as well as the families we serve, have seen an increase in maladaptive behaviors that are putting pressure on families, as well as those providing services.
 Funding will be utilized to ensure parents, providers, and individuals served receive resources related to mental health to overcome these challenges and continue to grow.
 With the increase in services being offered, the El Valor team will need additional training with regard to working with families in crisis, supporting children with different types of needs, and various educational resources available.
 This will be done with increasing staff development and training, and hiring additional teachers aids in our classroom.
 These aides will support as the third employee in a classroom when there is someone with a different type of need in the classroom.
 In addition, the aides will assist in allowing for inclusive opportunities in the community.
 El Valor will host a monthly transition session for 1 year.
 Each session will include families of individuals with disabilities and focus on providing them with access to information and resources available for their loved one, as well as talk about how to best empower their loved one to succeed.
-A few examples of these session will include presentations on the PUNS list, sessions on end-of-life planning and ABLE accounts, and employment options with a focus on benefits assessments.
+A few examples of this session will include presentations on the PUNS list, sessions on end-of-life planning and ABLE accounts, and employment options with a focus on benefits assessments.
 These sessions will help families hesitate to allow their individual to engage in more independent programing with information and a support group to discuss their concerns with.

 Federal Authorization